 1. Print Your Own Cards or Send e-Cards

-You can print your own Christmas cards with a little cardstock, a good photo and a color printer.
-Print the message you want in the font you like.
-Another choice is to use a low-budget printing service, such as Shutterfly or Snapfish, Just register and upload a fun photo "card" created by you and your family.
+Print your own Christmas cards using cardstock, a good photo and a color printer.
+Print the holiday message of your choosing in the font you like.
+Another choice is to use a low-budget printing service, such as Shutterfly or Snapfish.
+Just register and upload a fun photo "card" created by you and your family.
 You can often find special deals on most of these sites for greater savings.
 You will save a lot of money with any of these ideas compared to purchasing and personalizing store-bought Christmas cards.

 Opt for e-Cards